Watermark Faucets Review & Rating Updated: 10/21/18

 No matter how or where the components for a faucet are made, or where the faucets are assembled, every faucet undergoes a very rigorous quality control process including a pressure test at three times normal household water pressure to ensure that the faucet does not leak.

 Many of Watermark's faucet designs are striking, and some are award-winning.
-The new, industrial look, Elan Vital bridge faucet — which reminds us of the rustic faucet designs offered by won the Best of Year award from Interior Design magazine in 2016 after having already captured a KBCulture award in 2014.
+The new, industrial look, Elan Vital bridge faucet — which reminds us of the rustic faucet designs offered by and by faucet designer and custom faucet maker, Tom Robbins — won the Best of Year award from Interior Design magazine in 2016 after having already captured a KBCulture award in 2014.
 The Zen collection was voted K+BB's Bathroom Product of the Year in 2013.
 And, in 2012 the Edge collection won the Product Innovation Award from Architectural Products Magazine.

 Our one remaining complaint is that the search feature is not very robust, often producing no results on common search terms such as "Kitchen Faucet".
 Even a basic search term like "faucet", produces a result set that consists of only bar faucets.

 Downloadable .pdf documents are linked to most faucet pages as "Product Specifications/Parts List" and "Installation Instructions."
 Some faucets have only the "Product Specifications/Parts List" and some have neither.
 We checked 33 faucets and never did find a parts list linked to "Product Specification/Part List".
-Installation instructions are where you may find an exploded parts diagram, but in many instances while the parts list includes numbers identifying the parts, the corresponding legend that tells you what the number refer to is missing.
-"Product specifications" are never found to be more than a measured drawing of the faucet, useful for determining whether a faucet will fit your sink, but hardly what we think of as specifications.
+Installation instructions are where you may find an exploded parts diagram but in many instances, while the parts list includes numbers identifying the parts, the corresponding legend that tells you what the number refers to is missing.
+"Product specifications" are never found to be more than a measured drawing of the faucet, useful for determining whether a faucet will fit your sink but hardly what we think of as specifications.

 A spokesperson for the company told us that any technical information needed is always available from the company through customer service, including CAD drawings and 3d models.
 We have not tested or confirmed this service.
 But, assuming it is true, why should a potential buyer go through the trouble of contacting customer service for information which should be a part of the faucet's web page?
 Most likely what will happen is that the buyer will move on to another brand that provides more complete information.